RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 What is HIP-Clang?
 ------------------

-HIP-Clang is a Clang/LLVM based compiler to compile HIP programs which can run on AMD platform.
+HIP-Clang is a Clang/LLVM based compiler to compile HIP programs, which can run on the AMD platform.

 Why use HIP rather than supporting CUDA directly?
 -------------------------------------------------